One of the most common questions we receive at Ingram is “what’s the difference between IngramSpark and Lightning

 -- Ebook Conversion Services - $0.60/page

 • Account Setup: With Lightning Source, it may take several days before an account is activated, depending on how quickly banks provide references and information.

 • Ebook Services: ebook setup is not available through Lightning Source, but is available through Ingram-owned CoreSource for publishers with extensive digital asset management needs.
 Publishers can also set up an IngramSpark account for ebook services.

-• Credit Terms: Lightning Source offers both credit card or credit terms to publishers, depending on their business eligibility.
+• Credit Terms: Lightning Source offers both credit card and credit terms to publishers, depending on their business eligibility.

 • Scanning: Lightning Source can scan an already existing book ($75 for the cover and $0.25 per page for BW interior) and create the digital files needed for printing.